aressler38/AnimationCreator/README.md

 License
 =======

-(c) copyright 2013 by Alexander Ressler.
+Copyright (c) 2013 by Alexander Ressler.
+All Rights Reserved.